 It can seem overwhelming to be in a new place, and there is opportunity as well.
 Learning how to take care of yourself now can help you with handling changes in the future.

-At Denver Metro Counseling our clinicians work with students as they transition to college and provide therapy support for young adults struggling with anxiety, depression, ADHD, trauma, substance use, body image and more.
+At Denver Metro Counseling our Colorado therapists work with students throughout Colorado as they transition to college and provide therapy support for young adults struggling with anxiety, depression, ADHD, trauma, substance use, body image and more.

 Written by: Randi Thackeray, MA